JRMeyer/jrmeyer.github.io/_posts/2019-08-17-Kaldi-troubleshooting.markdown

 Each of these following steps depends on the previous step.
 If you have bad monophone alignments, you will have bad triphone alignments.
 If you have bad triphone alignments, then you will train a bad neural net.
 As such, you should take some time to tweak parameters on each stage, to make sure your model and alignments are good to pass on to the next stage.

 The parameters listed here have two values associated with them, `N → M`.
 Good model parameters for your data should be somewhere in between the extremes of `N` and `M`, so I’d advise some binary search to find good settings for you.
-Optimize for number of training iterations only after you’ve gotten good numbers for `numleaves` and `totgauss.
+Optimize for number of training iterations only after you’ve gotten good numbers for `numleaves` and `totgauss`.

 {% highlight bash %}
 Monophones (steps/train_mono.sh)
 boost_silence=1.25
 num_iters= 20 → 40
-totgauss=n1000 → 2000
+totgauss= 1000 → 2000

 Triphones (steps/train_deltas.sh)
 boost_silence= 1.25